unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

 ### Split level

 The **Split Level** setting in Unraid helps manage how files and folders are organized across multiple disks.
 It determines how deep folder structures can go on different disks while keeping certain files together.
-The split level is numbered starting from 1, where the top level (the main share) is considered level 1.
+The %%split level|split-level%% is numbered starting from 1, where the top level (the main share) is considered level 1.

 <Tabs>
   <TabItem value="auto-any" label="Automatically Split Any Directory (Default)" default>
     **Behavior:**
     Unraid creates any required folders on the selected disk, regardless of folder depth.
-New files and folders are placed based on allocation method and available space, even if their parent directories do not already exist on that disk.
+New files and folders are placed based on %%allocation method|allocation-method%% and available space, even if their parent directories do not already exist on that disk.

     **Use Case:**
     Best for general data shares where folder structure is not critical, such as downloads or mixed media libraries.
 Allows maximum flexibility for file placement and disk utilization.